North Borneo: Government

-The Chartered Company's system of administration was based on standard British colonial empire administrative structure, with the land divided into Residencies, and sub-divided into districts.
-Initially, there were only two Residencies: East Coast and West Coast, with Residents based at Sandakan and Jesselton respectively.
-Each Residency was divided into provinces, later known as districts, which were run by district officers.
-By 1922, there were five Residencies to accommodate new areas that were opened up for development.
+The Chartered Company's system of administration was based on standard British colonial empire administrative structure, with the land divided into residencies, managed by government officers known as residents, and sub-divided into districts, managed by district officers.
+Initially, there were only two residencies: East Coast Residency and West Coast Residency, with residents based at Sandakan and Jesselton respectively.
+Each residency was divided into provinces, later known as districts.
+By 1922, there were five residencies to accommodate new areas that were opened up for development.
 These were the West Coast, Kudat, Tawau, Interior and East Coast Residencies.
-These Residencies were in turn divided into 17 districts.
+These residencies were in turn divided into 17 districts.
 Under this system, British held top posts, while native chiefs managed the people at lower levels.
 This was not a conscious attempt by the British to instill indirect rule but a convenient arrangement for the district officers who were unfamiliar with local customs and politics.
 The company administration established a foundation for economic growth in North Borneo by restoring peace to a land where piracy and tribal feuds had grown rampant.
 It abolished slavery and set up transport, health and education services for the people, and allowed indigenous communities to continue their traditional lifestyles.

+The first of the company administration capitals was in Kudat, which was established in 1881.
+In 1884, the administration was moved to Sandakan.
+At the early stage of the North Borneo administration foundation, there were no Malays in North Borneo; the closest were the Bruneians, with the coastal inhabitants of both Bajau and Sulus being constant lawbreakers with warlike instincts, and the interior inhabitants, such as the Dusuns, being doubted by the British, which caused them not to be recruited as British security members.
+Due to this, various nationalities from the British Empire were recruited by the authority: the Somalis, Malays from Labuan and the Straits Settlements, and Dayaks from the neighbouring Raj of Sarawak.
 The British North Borneo Constabulary, the territory's police force, in 1883 comprised 3 Europeans, 50 Indians (Punjabis and Pashtuns), 30 Dayaks, 50 Somalis and 20 Malays.
 Constables trained at depot an average of three days per week.
 In 1884 the force had a total of 176 members, which increased to about 510 over three years.
 While under the protectorate, international relations were managed by the British government, internally North Borneo was governed by the North Borneo Chartered Company as an independent state with British protection.
 The treaty signed on 12 May 1888 stipulated: